Last Updated on 17 December, 2020 by Veronica

 We started our second stage of the North Coast 500 from Stromeferry to Stoer.

-We stop for breakfast in a hotel and ate a good Scottish breakfast.
+We stopped for breakfast in a hotel and ate a good Scottish breakfast.

-Later we stop at Applecross which is a very small village with a little dock.
+Later we stop at Applecross, which is a tiny village with a little dock.

 We continued along the coast and stopped from time to time to take pictures.